George Poole

 Broadly speaking my interests are at the intersection of applied mathematics, scientific computing and software development.
 My PhD research models advective-diffusive-reactive flows in porous media, motivated by the interactions between brine and carbon dioxide after geological sequestration in the broader context of carbon capture and sequestration (CCS).
 Coupling fluid flow and transport processes is an inherently nonlinear problem which can be tackled by direct numerical simulation (DNS), and in some cases simplified analytical models.

-The majority of my scientific computing experience is with Python and its associated ecosystem of numerical packages, but I am also experienced with Fortran, and to a lesser extent C, for raw numerical performance.
-Other programming languages that I enjoy reading about and dabbling in include: Rust, Haskell, OCaml and Julia.
+The majority of my scientific computing experience is with Python and its ecosystem of numerical packages, but I am also experienced with Fortran, and to a lesser extent C, for raw numerical performance.
+Other programming languages that I enjoy reading about and dabbling in include: Rust, Haskell, OCaml, TypeScript and Julia.
+When not pretending to be practical in applied mathematics, I am partial to dipping into functional programming, type theory and category theory.

 Human languages that I speak are English (native) and French (fluent).